Financial Samurai

 The Yield Curve Today

-In 2023, the yield curve is inverted.
+In 2023, the yield curve is heavily inverted.
 In fact, the yield curve is the most inverted since 1981!
 An inverted yield curve is a harbinger for a recession.
 As a result, all of us need to save more and be prepared for potential hard times.

 We’ve had tremendous asset price appreciation since 2020, when the yield curve was upward sloping.
 However, the bear market returned in 2022, and asset prices will likely not go anywhere in 2023.
 Nobody knows for sure, but the U.S. economy is experiencing a hangover after a lot of excess.

-Economic devastation is unlikely to occur, but it’s always good to be prepared.
+Economic devastation is unlikely to occur, but it's always good to be prepared.
 Personally, I think 2023 is actually the time to start buying some discounted stocks and real estate.
+Real estate should catch up to the rebound in stocks.

 Over $150 billion in pent-up demand from China is looking to buy international assets.
 Some of that money will come to U.S. real estate.
 Further, interest rates and inflation are finally coming down.
 Hence, risk asset values might rebound.